Everything you need to know about hiking Caminito del Rey with kids.

 You’ll need to remember water too.
 It was only 24* here in winter and we drank 1.5 litres.
 If you were to do this hike during the 40* summer, I’d suspect you’d need quite a bit more as the track is not shady or covered.

-The simplest hike ever?
+Is this the simplest hike ever?

 As I mentioned briefly above, we didn’t find the walk in the least bit strenuous.
 I am not joking when I say it was similar to a slightly longer walk in the park.
 It’s recommend that you have a moderate degree of fitness to complete this but I found Preikerstolen harder.